 Getting a loan is easier than paying it off.
-Therefore, before going to the bank for money to borrow, take a break.
-You need to assess your financial situation precisely!
+Therefore, you need to think carefully before going to the bank for borrowed money.
+Take a break: you need to clearly assess your financial situation.

 Make a detailed financial plan to make accurate projections of your income and expenses.
 It is required to take into account not only personal salary, premiums, benefits, but also additional income, savings for the case of being unemployed due to disability, for example, or other force majeure.
 An option suitable for those who keep everything under control is to be insured against disability and job loss.